eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 Requirements Specifications and ISO/IEC/IEEE 42010:2022 for Architecture Descriptions, but has been adapted to meet the specific needs and context of this project.

-This document serves as a formal agreement between stakeholders and the development team, ensuring a clear and shared understanding of the intended system behavior, constraints, and architectural decisions.
-Furthermore, it provides Member States and other interested parties with a foundation for implementing systems that are compliant with this specification.
+This document  ensures a clear and mutualunderstanding of the intended system behavior, constraints, and architectural decisions.
+Furthermore, it provides Member States and other interested parties with a foundation for implementing compliant systems.

-This document is intended for developers, testers, project managers, and other stakeholders involved in the design, implementation and validation of software systems for DSA-compliant age verifications.

 ## 1.2 Scope of this development

-This specification defines the structural and functional aspects of the age verification software system for online platforms.
+This document defines the structural and functional aspects of the age verification solution for online platforms.
 It details the key components, interfaces, and interactions within the age verification ecosystem, providing a technical foundation to ensure interoperability, security, privacy and compliance with applicable regulatory and industry requirements.

 The scope includes:

-- The end-to-end process for issuing, presenting, and verifying proofs of age for access to online services, including age-restricted content, products, or services.
+- The end-to-end process for issuing, presenting, and verifying Proof of Age attestations for access to online services, including age-restricted content, products, or services.

 - The operational, security, product, and architectural requirements necessary for a harmonized and scalable solution that can be adopted and extended by Member States or other actors.

-- The definition of system boundaries, including the roles of age verification providers, Relying Parties, and users, as well as the interactions between these entities.
+- The definition of system boundaries, including the roles of Attestation Providers, Relying Parties, and Users, as well as the interactions between these entities.

-- The technical requirements for device compatibility, focusing on enabling users to present proof of age across commonly used devices such as mobile phones, tablets, laptops, and desktop computers.
+- The technical requirements for device compatibility, focusing on enabling Users to present Proof of Age attestations across commonly used devices such as mobile phones, tablets, laptops, and desktop computers.

 - The specification of interoperability mechanisms to support integration with existing and future digital identity solutions, including the planned incorporation into EU Digital Identity Wallets.